What Is Progressive Myopia?

 If your child’s myopia has been rapidly increasing each year, myopia management can help slow it down or even halt its progression.

-To schedule your child’s myopia consultation, contact Myopia Management Center At Professional Vision Care in Lewis Center today!
+To schedule your child’s myopia consultation, contact Myopia Management Clinic At Professional Vision Care in Lewis Center today!

 Our practice serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.